blankworker1/SC-Core/PROTOCOL.md

 **Onboarding a new merchant:**

-- Install the SatsCASH webapp on the Sunmi V2S.
+- Install the SC webapp on the Sunmi V2S.
 - Attach the standard capture shoe to the terminal.
 - Configure the merchant's Blink Lightning wallet.
 - Register the merchant in the protocol ledger under the mint code.
-- Set Node URL in the webapp settings to point to the PlasticCoin Core node.
+- Set Node URL in the webapp settings to point to the SC Core node.
 - Confirm full ledger sync and test mint with a prototype coin.

 Each new merchant terminal extends the mint's reach into the community without requiring any changes to the protocol or the node network.
 Merchants are participants in a mint, not independent mints.